 What is a Creative Design License?

 Art licensing mechanisms exist because the default rule in copyright law (with some exceptions) is that “if you make it, you own it.”
 But copyright is actually comprised of a bundle of rights including the right to copy, reproduce, publicly display, publicly perform, make derivative works, or do nothing at all.
-So, as the creator of the work, you have the right to control all of the different ways the work is put out in the world – a license is simply the permission you give to another person to use your creations and to define the boundaries of how they may use your work.
+As the creator of your work, you have the right to control all the different ways it’s put out into the world – a license is simply the permission you give to another person to use your creations and to define the boundaries of how they may use your work.

 Strictly speaking, permission is required anytime someone uses something you have created.
 Many of these licenses are informal- a friend asks to use a picture on her website and you say okay; or implied- a blogger uses an image in a review of your show and you make no objection.
 These informal agreements or uses are okay because under copyright law, the rights holder is not obligated to act in every case of infringement, and failing to act does not jeopardize the copyright holder’s status as the rights holder.
 Unlike other forms of intellectual property, copyright is not a “use it or lose it” right.